parisGPB/Neural-Style-Transfer/Results/RESULTS.md

   <img width="500" height="450" src="https://github.com/telecombcn-dl/2018-dlai-team5/blob/master/Results/improvement.PNG">
 </p>

-It is quite clear to see that in the first iterations the improvement value es very high.
+It is quite clear to see that in the first iterations the improvement value is very high.
 The  value depends on the input variables initialization but specially in the imaga size.
 The bigger the image is, the more iterations are needed to converge.

 #### Time function: